How to Add Social Media Icons to an Email Signature

 Think of it like hearing the same joke repeatedly.
 The first time, it might be funny.
 The second time, it’s familiar.
 By the tenth time, it’s just irritating.
 Setting a frequency cap is your way of telling Facebook, "Thanks, but let's not overdo it."
 It’s about finding the sweet spot where your message resonates without becoming noise.

 Controlling ad frequency on Facebook isn't a one-size-fits-all process.
 The method you use depends entirely on your campaign objective.
-For some objectives, you get a direct control panel, for others, you have to manage it indirectly.
+For some objectives, you get a direct control panel, for others, you manage it indirectly.

 Step 1: Create a New Campaign